Multidisciplinary learning through collective performance favors decentralization: Discussion

 \section{Discussion}

 Many teams divide tasks into separate, interrelated subtasks by discipline, much like how cooks collaborate in a high-volume restaurant kitchen \cite{Rambourg2013, Gregoire2016}.
-In this study, we explored how members of such teams can learn indirectly from one another through their neighborhood performances even when they cannot see each other's actions or outcomes.
+In this study, we explored how members of such teams learn from one another mediated by their neighborhood performances even when they cannot see each other's actions or outcomes.
 We found that a team's interaction network can significantly affect team performance, but only on tasks that explicitly rely on network properties.
+The effects of network qualities are relatively small at about 5\% the effect size of task qualities.
+Still, this proved sufficient to give sparsely-connected teams an advantage (up to 3.4\%) when innovating and densely-connected teams an advantage (up to 6.1\%) when refining their solutions across our set of 34 tasks.
+Such advantages could prove consequential in contexts where modest performance gains provide an edge over competitors, for example, but may be too costly to implement in contexts that necessitate sizeable improvements.

-This difference proved sufficient to give sparsely-connected teams an advantage when innovating and densely-connected teams an advantage when refining their solutions across a variety of tasks.
-Furthermore, we found that decentralizing a team's network by evenly distributing coordination responsibilities among a team's members tends to improve performance across a number of tasks.
+Furthermore, we found that decentralizing a team's network by evenly distributing coordination responsibilities among a team's members tends to improve performance across our battery of 34 tasks.
 As with other types of learning \cite{Lazer2007, Fang2010, Mason2012, Barkoczi2016, Brackbill2020}, the efficiency with which a network distributes information appears likely to affect performance, but our analyses yielded mixed results on the importance of network efficiency and other qualities of networks.

-Our results provide insights into better ways for multi-disciplinary teams to coordinate.
-Teams may be more effective at refining already-complex products through incremental changes than by letting individuals run wild, for example.
+Our results provide insights into better ways for multidisciplinary teams to coordinate.
+Given mediated learning, teams would benefit from carefully shaping their search objectives, interaction networks, and tasks---depending on what they can control at the time---as each holds repercussions for their performance.
+For example, when teams can control their search conditions, teams may be more effective at refining already-complex products through incremental changes than by letting individuals run wild (Fig. \ref{fig:relative_performance}).
 Likewise, it may be easier for one or two individuals to explore new solutions on their own than for the whole team to equivocate together.
-But given indirect social learning, teams would benefit from carefully shaping their tasks, interaction networks, and search objectives---depending on what they can control at the time---as each holds repercussions for their performance.
-Thus, our findings support the growing consensus around the necessity of group adaptation for optimal performance \cite{Levinthal1997, Burke2006, Baard2014, Christian2017, Yang2021, Almaatouq2021}.